 The validation rules collected in a policy are stored in a XML file.
 The rules are organized via checks.
 Each check has an ID and a description.
 It's possible to define a compliant and a non-compliant rule for a check.
 Each check is referenced using a check Id and a check description.
 Finally, the XML document is transferred to a SQL statement which is used for the validation of the items.
 Thus, validation can apply the policy to many systems in one run.

 In Exemption for Policies application the exemptions of the rules defined in the policies can be specified.
-There are two kind of exemptions: One exemption re-defines the validation outcome for a check id for assigned systems for a period.
+There are two kinds of exemptions: One exemption re-defines the validation outcome for a check id for assigned systems for a period.
 During this defined period the combination of system and check is not validated.
 The other exemption prevents a check id from becoming active at all before a due day is reached which is system independent.
 The validation application applies the exemptions by default but offers also to run the validation without the exemption.

 Changes provides an overview of the changes that have been applied to the managed systems.
 It also displays the number of changes per system, store and day.
 It reports changes of configuration items of a system (for example, OS, DB, ABAP parameters, Java parameters, transport requests, and Support Packages).
 Changes helps to keep track of the changes in the solution landscape.
 The development system might behave differently than your production system.
 Or, J2EE instances of your productive system behave differently and you need to find out the reason.
 Therefore, regular snapshots of the configuration settings are taken and stored in the configuration and change database (CCDB) of Focused Run.
 With this information, changes enable to identify the adjusted items.
-Changes displays the number of detected changes for a technical systems in scope (see also the below figure):
+Changes displays the number of detected changes for a technical system in scope (see also the below figure):

 Changes are a common starting point for analyzing issues in the solution landscape.
 Imagine that something worked yesterday, but it is not working anymore today.
 The first question would be what changed in between?

 Changes is the tool to analyze issues like this.
-The tool starts with an overview on the overall changes which have been applied to the landscape.
+The tool starts with an overview of the overall changes which have been applied to the landscape.
 You can use the timeframe selection, to limit the timeframe to the point when the problem occurred first.

 Search finds configuration items by an entered string.
 The search is done by looking for field contents that fit exactly, except when the wildcard * is added.
 The wildcard * stands for any characters.
 If the character * should be found as a character the back slash must be placed in front of it for escaping.
 E.g. sap* finds all items having the string sap followed by some additional characters stored.
 Search will find the user SAP*, if sap\* is used as search string.